vjovanov/actormig/actor-migration.md

 mechanism.
 Monitoring is different than linking because it is unidirectional and the termination reason is now known.
 If monitoring support is not enough to migrate the user code there are two possible
 workarounds:
     * One can disable the linking functionality, migrate the rest of the system to Akka, and then reintroduce linking on the Akka back-end
-    * One can make all actor failures explicit and send user defined messages for each type of filure in the actor.
+    * One can make all actor failures explicit and send user defined messages for each type of failure in the actor.
 For example, catch errors explicitly and notify the master about the failure by sending a message containing the type of failure.

 4. Usage of the `restart` method - Akka does not provide explicit restart of actors so we can not provide the smooth migration for this use-case.